QuantaAlpha/QuantaAlpha.github.io/README.md

-# JARVIS-Xs
+# QuantaAlpha

-JARVIS-Xs is an elite research team dedicated to advancing AI Agent technology, committed to pushing the frontiers of artificial intelligence.
+QuantaAlpha is an elite research team dedicated to advancing AI Agent technology, committed to pushing the frontiers of artificial intelligence.

 ## Our Vision